 A Korean gilding technique, known by the name of Keum-boo is another depletion gilding technique.
-The ancient Koreans would start the process by first depleting a surface of sterling silver so that a thin layer of fine silver would come up.
+The ancient Koreans would start the process by first depleting a surface of sterling silver.
+They did this so that a thin layer of fine silver would come up.
 This would be followed by applying a 24 karat gold foil, using heat and pressure.

 Fire gilding with mercury is probably the most common method used to get gilded silver.
 It dates back to the 4th century BC and continues at least till the Early Modern Period.
 Even though this was a technique that we now know was wildly used, it is surprising since it involved great dangers for the gilders.
-Most of them were going blind or didn’t live past the age of 40 – due to the poisonous fumes the mercury released when exposed to extremely high temperatures.
+Most of them were going blind or didn’t live past the age of 40.
+This was due to the poisonous fumes the mercury released when exposed to extremely high temperatures.
 Fire gilding involved a solution of mercuric nitrate applied to the silver, followed by a mixture of gold and mercury.
-The process would end by exposing this item to excessively high temperatures, which would cause the mercury to vaporize, leaving the silver item with just the thin layer of gold stuck to it.
+The process would end by exposing this item to excessively high temperatures.
+This would cause the mercury to vaporize, leaving the silver item with just the thin layer of gold stuck to it.

 Modern Day Silver Gilding

 The modern method we use today for creating silver gilt is known as “electroplating“.
 This is a process that involves passing an electric current through a solution called an electrolyte.
 The silver item and the gold bar go into the electrolytic solution.
-After the electric current passes through them – the gold ions are deposited on the silver item, which results in a thin layer of gold settled on the surface of the silver object.
+After the electric current passes through them, the gold ions are deposited on the silver item.
+This results in a thin layer of gold settling on the surface of the silver object.